The Hike Grading System in Australia

 I have applied the AWTGS to all hikes on this site after assessing each hike using my own logic and experience so that I can better inform you about the features and challenges of hiking trails, allowing you to gauge your suitability for a particular hike.
 If you are just starting out, start with grade 1-2 hikes and slowly build up from there.

-Note: The hike grading icons and colours have been created by Darren Edwards.
+Note: The hike grading icons and colours below have been created by me.
 Feel free to use the icons and descriptions for personal use.
 They are NOT to be reproduced for commercial purposes without visible acknowledgement and written permission from the copyright owner.
 Some unethical people have stolen these and are using them in printed publications and on their websites.

 Suitable for people with a disability or wheelchair with assistance.
 No hiking experience required as trails have a flat even surface with no steps or steep sections.
 Hikes generally less than 5km.